dapplapp/dappl/README.md

 What is PPLSWG?
 ----------------

-Peoples World Group Oficial points https://t.me/pplswg
+Peoples World Group Oficial points (tokens) - simple and modern way to keep your intellectual property

+More info:
+https://t.me/pplswg

 License
 -------

 MIT